learnable-content/Laravel-5/README.md

 # Sending data to our views

 We have already created our posts controller and have now mapped our route file to that.
-Now all we have left to do is pull the data form our database and then pass that to our view.
+Now all we have left to do is pull the data from our database and then pass that to our view.

 At the top of our controller we need to make sure we map our data file inside of this controller file.
 We would do so like `use App\Post;`